 Whether it’s being the first to report on stories like Boko Haram, missing teenage girls in Washington, D.C., speaking to victims of the Unite the Right Rally in Charlottesville, Va., or using her humor to talk about the crazy political world we live in, Yesha has been able to grasp people’s attention with her writing and personality.

-Currently living in the Los Angeles area, Yesha is not only juggling her full-time position at Essence, but is also working on various television projects and writing a book.
+Currently living in the Los Angeles area, Yesha is working on various television projects and writing a book.
 Most recently, she contributed to CRUSH: Writers Reflect on Love, Longing, and the Lasting Power of Their First Celebrity Crush, and her essay received rave reviews from Kirkus Reviews.
 To book Yesha for any speaking engagements, please contact Sean Lawton at Collective Entertainment.
+For information about television projects and podcasting contact her agent Seth Lawrence at ICM Partners.